mtgjson/mtgjson-website/README.md

 ### **Testing**

-Tests project using Jest tests and attempts to run a build.
+Run all tests.
 This command will also automatically run during Husky's pre-commit checks.

 ```
 npm run test